StrangeBeeCorp/docs/docs/Organization/cases/create-a-new-case.md

 <img src="../images/create_case_header.png" alt="create case on header" width="500" height="200"/>

 A new screen opens.
 A user can create cases by selecting any one of the following options:

+Click the below links to create each type of new case.

 1. [`Empty Case`](../cases/create-empty-case.md)
 1. [`EDR / Phishing Template`](../cases/create-case-from-template.md)